 Note: You must not be working for the foreign country’s local company.

 Digital nomad visas are becoming more common as the popularity of the digital nomad lifestyle grows.

-Working from beaches, bars, cafes, and coworking spaces around the world is no longer a pipe dream; it’s a reality for many people.
+Working from beaches, bars, cafes, and coworking spaces worldwide is no longer a pipe dream; it’s a reality for many people.